superluminar-io/godays-workshop/website/content/lab1/_index.md

 title: Lab 1 - Basics
 weight: 10
 ---

+In this lab we will create our first Serverless application and explore it.

 ## Bootstrap serverless app

 First we bootstrap the Serverless "Hello World" example.